FAQ for MSc students

 Is it possible for groups to get together face-to-face on campus?

-It is possible for groups to get together face-to-face on campus, however students must make ensure that they observe indicated hygiene and safety guidelines at all times.
+It may at times be possible for (small) groups to get together face-to-face on campus, however students must make ensure that they observe indicated hygiene and safety guidelines at all times.
+Certain periods involving active lockdowns in the Netherlands may prevent access to the campus.

 Is it possible to have mixed groups consisting of people who are located in Rotterdam and people who are not located in Rotterdam?